 Learn about our Chief Executive, staff leadership team, the advisory experts that guide our work, and the patrons and celebrity ambassadors who support us.

 With a wealth of experience, the staff leadership team guides Target Ovarian Cancer to achieve our strategic goals.

 Annwen Jones OBE, Chief Executive

 Annwen has been Chief Executive of Target Ovarian Cancer since it was established in 2008.
 She has extensive experience of leadership, management and campaigning in the non-profit sector, having served previously as Chief Executive of the Juvenile Diabetes Research Foundation and as a trustee of the Association of Medical Research Charities in the UK.
 Annwen has also played a major role in developing international collaboration to scale up efforts against ovarian cancer.
 She is co-founder and Chair of the World Ovarian Cancer Coalition and a co-founder of World Ovarian Cancer Day.
-She has also served on the Steering Committee for ENGAGe, the European Network of Gynaecological Cancer Advocacy Groups (2014-2016).

-Annwen was appointed by NHS England to the National Cancer Drugs Panel in 2014 and currently sits on several clinical trial steering committees, including the UK Collaborative Trial of Ovarian Cancer Screening (UKCTOCS).
+Annwen was appointed by NHS England to the National Cancer Drugs Fund in 2014 and has served on several major clinical trial steering committees, including the UK Collaborative Trial of Ovarian Cancer Screening (UKCTOCS).
 A highly experienced leader, Annwen also holds a Master of Business Administration degree from Henley Business School.
 She has also studied non-profit leadership at Harvard Business School and is an alumnus of, and guest speaker for, the Windsor Leadership Group, an executive leadership development group founded by the late HRH The Prince Philip, Duke of Edinburgh.

 Annwen was awarded an OBE in the Queen's Birthday Honours in 2019 for her services to charity.